Best of London

 When the hospital moved premises forty years later, the theatre was boarded up and forgotten about for almost a hundred years.
 Having been rediscovered by chance in the 1950s by a curious historical researcher, this 19th-century surgical theatre now serves as both a museum and a time capsule.

 As the only surviving operating theatre of its kind in Europe, the space has been restored and preserved and is now used for regular workshops, film screenings, concerts, and a weekly demonstration of how the hospital used to perform amputations (with audience participation!
-Though due to the subject matter, young or impressionable children are not recommended to attend).

 If you are claustrophobic, it might not be advisable to visit.
 Unfortunately, the museum is also up a flight of stairs and disability access is also not available at this time.

-Harry Potter Warner Brother’s Studio TourHarry Potter Studios London
+7. Harry Potter Warner Brother’s Studio TourHarry Potter Studios London

 That is the Harry Potter Warner Brothers Studio.
 It’s the one experience that allows you to do and experience it all.
 At the studio, you can step into the exact film sets that many of your favorite characters set foot in, see original costumes and watch the amazing visual effects from your favorite movie moments.